oesteban/hcph-sops/docs/data-collection/pre-session.md

 - [ ] Print [the informed consent form](../assets/files/icf_FR.pdf) (**first session only**)
 - [ ] Print the MRI safety screener ([EN](../assets/files/safety_form_EN.pdf)|[FR](../assets/files/safety_form_FR.pdf)).
 - [ ] Print a receipt form for each participant that will get scanned.
+- [ ] Prepare a gas cannula (oxygen mask) by cutting it before the fork and plugging two medication line tubes.